top of page

 The Right To Censor

-Vince McMahon's public shot at right-wing lobby group The Parents' Television Council (PTC), The Right To Censor Steven Richards (RTC) became the WWF's moral compass in 2000 and recruited Val Venis, The Godfather as "The Goodfather", Bull Buchanan and Ivory.
-The latter three held WWF gold during their run.
+Vince McMahon's public shot at right-wing lobby group The Parents' Television Council (PTC), The Right To Censor (RTC) became the WWF's moral compass in 2000 and included Steven Richards, Val Venis, The Godfather as "The Goodfather", Bull Buchanan and Ivory.

 32.